gazes-media/ketsuna/README.md

-# Back-end
+# Ketsuna (Back/Front)

-This is the full back-end of Ketsuna.
+This is the full back-end and front-end of Ketsuna.
 It is a REST API built with [Node.js](https://nodejs.org/en/) and [Fastify](https://www.fastify.io/).
 It also contains a [Discord bot](https://discord.com/developers/docs/intro) that is used to communicate with the Discord API.

 ## Requirements